pixebio/Mousebites/README.md

 *(ﾉ◕ヮ◕)ﾉ*:･ﾟ✧ Welcome to the coziest, most aesthetic little snake game on the interwebs! ✧ﾟ･: *ヽ(◕ヮ◕ヽ)*

 Wrap yourself in a blanket, grab a warm cup of matcha, and get ready to slither your way to the top of the leaderboards!
-This isn't just any regular retro arcade game—it's a whole *vibe*.
 With a sleek dark-mode interface and perfectly chill gameplay, you'll be obsessed in no time. 💖

 ---